AKC Chihuahua puppies in Missouri

 - Nutri-Cal or equivalent and corn syrup

-- Small crate to transport your puppy home safely and to continue crate training.
-We use this one from Petsmart: Grreat Choice® Dog Carrier Size: 20"L x 13"W x 11"H for around $22 or a bit smaller one from Walmart.
-Please do not buy a crate that is too big or the puppy will most likely potty in it.
+- Extra small 19" crate to transport your puppy home safely and to continue crate training.
+We recommend this crate from Walmart.
+Here's another option.
+Please do not buy a crate that is bigger than 19-20" in length for potty training or the puppy will most likely potty in it.

 - We recommend having a safe place set up and ready for your new puppy, for those times when you are not able to supervise.
 We like to use 24" tall exercise pens or Iris pens with: litter box or potty pad, a crate with bed inside, water and toys.